Recap: The Twilight Zone S 3 E 79 Five Characters In Search Of An Exit

 Rod Serling: Just a barrel, a dark depository where are kept the counterfeit, make-believe pieces of plaster and cloth, wrought in the distorted image of human life.
 But this added, hopeful note: perhaps they are unloved only for the moment.
 In the arms of children there can be nothing but love.
 A clown, a tramp, a bagpipe player, a ballet dancer, and a major.
 Tonight's cast of players on the odd stage known as The Twilight Zone.

 - Everyone Calls Him Barkeep: Since they don't remember their names, their costumes are all they have to go on.
-The kids are bound to give them proper names.

 - Mood Whiplash: The Clown switches between funny and serious.